 Truth: Keywords are important.

 As the myth goes, keywords are for SEO, rankings are for ASO.
 Because ASO is such a different game from SEO, many optimizers dispensed with the importance of keywords in title creation and description writing.

 The truth of the matter is that keywords matter quite a bit.
 Keywords are important enough to place in your title and in your description.
 Again, to reference my point above, don’t stuff it.
 But use keywords.

 MobileDevHQ’s study of keywords in the title produced these results:

 App titles that contained keywords had a 10.3% higher ranking than those without it.
 10.3% doesn’t sound like a lot.
 However, if it’s as easy as popping a keyword in the title, why not?

 Let’s go back to the data that I surveyed in the beginning.
 Remember how many users search for apps?

-App Store and Android Market have algorithms, and those algorithms use traditional methods of search — keywords.
+App Store and Google Play have algorithms, and those algorithms use traditional methods of search — keywords.
 Don’t neglect keywords.

 Truth: Ratings are important, but not the end all.